kavishgr/getghrel/README.md

 echo "https://github.com/sharkdp/bat" | getghrel -list | getghrel -download
 ```

+Before using `-download`, remove any lines starting with 'N/A' from the list of found assets, like shown below.

 #### Demo Screenshot

 ![-download](examples/download-flag.jpg)

-In the example above, you can observe that the bottom package had two releases due to different versions of GNU.
+In the example above, you can observe that the `ClementTsang/bottom` package had two releases due to different versions of GNU.
 However, the tool only retained one version.
 You can filter out these additional releases.
 I included them here for the purpose of this example.

 To download to a different location, use the `-tempdir` flag :